Biden is summoning congressional leaders to the White House to talk Ukraine and government funding

 Sullivan stressed that Ukrainians need weapons and ammunition to fend off Russian forces, and that in his personal conversations with the speaker, he “has indicated that he would like to get the funding for Ukraine.”

-Separate from the national security package, the first tranche of government funding is due to expire after March 1.
+Separate from the national security package, the first tranche of government funding is due to expire Friday.
 The rest of the federal government, including agencies such as the Pentagon, Department of Homeland Security and the State Department, expires on March 8.

+In a letter to his colleagues sent Sunday, Schumer said there was not yet an agreement to avoid a partial shutdown of the agencies whose funding expires this week.
+That includes the departments of Transportation, Housing and Urban Development, Agriculture and Veterans Affairs.

+“While we had hoped to have legislation ready this weekend that would give ample time for members to review the text, it is clear now that House Republicans need more time to sort themselves out,” Schumer wrote in the letter.
+The Senate majority leader called on Johnson to “step up to once again buck the extremists in his caucus and do the right thing" by greenlighting funding to keep the government open.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.